-Indicator Benchmark Target

-Acres preserved with agricultural easements.
-27,517 acres preserved in 2000.
-Increase by: 25,000 acres by 2010

-12,500 additional acres by 2015.
+Indicator Benchmark Target Acres preserved with agricultural easements.
+Increase by: 25,000 acres by 2010 12,500 additional acres by 2015.

 Implementation Charts

 The Countywide Plan contains implementation charts to identify responsibilities, potential funding, priorities, and estimated time frames for carrying out proposed Programs.